OysheeRoy/academic-kickstart/content/home/experience.md

   description = """
   Responsibilities include:

+  * Participated in requirements meetings and data mapping sessions to understand business needs
+  * Designed and developed schema data models
-  * Fetching JSON data from RESTful APIs.
-  * The fetched data were cleaned and stored in tables in PostgreSQL.
+  * Fetched JSON data from RESTful APIs.
+The fetched data were cleaned and stored in tables in PostgreSQL
-  * The collected data was further cleaned using Fuzzy matching.
+  * The collected data was further processed using Fuzzy matching
-  * The collected data was analyzed to answer the questions of the project.
+  * Helped solve diverse program problems with in-depth analysis
-  * Analyzed data were visualized using matplotlib, Dash apps.
+  * Analyzed data were visualized using matplotlib, plotly, and Dash apps
+  * Updated organizational subsystems to improve and streamline data collection

   """

 [[experience]]